 At ReThink Health, a Rippel initiative, we work with national and regional stewards to discover what it takes to design and execute transformative change and produce better health and well-being for all.

-Stewards are leaders (people and organizations) who take responsibility for forming working relationships with others to drive transformative change in regions.
+Stewards are people or organizations who take responsibility for working with others to create conditions that all people need to thrive, beginning with those who are struggling and suffering.
+Stewards may be affiliated with organizations or may act on their own agency, such as a resident.
 Stewards have (or are interested in developing) an equity orientation in regard to purpose, power, and wealth.

 As a Rippel initiative, we are interested in working with a particular kind of steward—those who are positioned to influence how regional decisions are made, and how resources are spent—to equitably shift the system in ways that better produce health and well-being.